-On the front is the micro USB connector which can be used to charge the mouse or to use it in wired mode.
+At the front is the micro USB connector which can be used to charge the mouse or to use it in wired mode.

 On the top are the two main buttons, illuminated scroll wheel which can be tilted left and right, and two more buttons which are programmable.

 At the base of the Razer Naga Pro is the laser sensor with up to 20,00 DPI.
 Next to the sensor is the switch to toggle between, wireless, bluetooth and wired mode.

 There are also two gold connectors for connecting to the charging base.
 The charging base is connected to the PC through a micro-USB connector and works as the wireless receiver.
 The Naga Pro also has space within the mouse to store the USB adapter, which is handy.

 The revamped modular design features three attachable magnetic side panels with two, six, and twelve programmable buttons.
 Each side panel is designed with button layouts for specific game types: the 12-button panel for MMO / RTS games, the six-button for MOBA and two button panel forFPS games.

 With Razer Hypershift which accessible via Razer Synapse software, each button can also be assigned a secondary function for maximum control and customization